-Biden judicial pick Ketanji Brown Jackson defends independence in Senate hearing
+Biden judicial pick Ketanji Brown Jackson defends her independence in Senate hearing

 Before becoming a judge, Jackson served on the commission that shapes federal sentencing policies.
 Sen. Charles E. Grassley (R-Iowa), who has led efforts to overhaul the criminal justice system and lengthy mandatory sentences, praised Jackson’s work on the panel.

 In addition to the circuit court nominees, the committee reviewed Biden’s picks for three District Court slots.
-In New Jersey, Zahid N. Quraishi, a magistrate judge and former federal prosecutor, and Julien Neals, county counsel and acting Bergen County administrator.
+In New Jersey, they are Zahid N. Quraishi, a magistrate judge and former federal prosecutor, and Julien Neals, county counsel and acting Bergen County administrator.

 Regina Rodriguez, a former federal prosecutor, is nominated for the District Court in Colorado.
-Both Neals and Rodriguez were previously tapped by President Barack Obama, but their nominations stalled in the Republican-controlled Senate.
+Neals and Rodriguez were previously tapped by President Barack Obama, but their nominations stalled in the GOP-controlled Senate.
 All five nominees received ratings of “well qualified” from the American Bar Association.